xformerfhs/MatrixTranspose/README.md

 Another encryption method that is fundamentally different from the substitution of the matrix encryption is transposition.
 The characters are not encoded but moved around.
-They change there position in the text.
+They change their positions in the text.

 The simplest transposition works like this: